-Unrealised profits and losses arising on transactions between the Group and its jointly controlled entity are eliminated to the extent of the Group's interests in the relevant jointly controlled entity except where unrealised losses provide evidence of an impairment of the asset transferred.
+Profits and losses resulting from upstream and downstream transactions between the Group and its joint venture are recognised in the Group's financial statements only to the extent of unrelated investors' interests in the joint venture.
+Unrealised losses are eliminated unless the transaction provides evidence of an impairment of the asset transferred.